-Our financing activities primarily consist of proceeds from the exercise of stock options, and borrowings and repayments related to the existing line of credit, when applicable, and repurchases of our Class A common stock.
+Our financing activities primarily consist of repurchases of our Class A common stock, proceeds from the exercise of stock options and borrowings and repayments related to the existing line of credit, when applicable, and repurchases of our Class A common stock applicable.

-Net cash used in financing activities was \$12.1 million for the nine months ended September 30, 2023 and was primarily attributable to repurchases of shares of our Class A common stock under our stock repurchase program.
-Net cash provided by financing activities was \$0.4 million \$0.5 million for both the six nine months ended June 30, 2023 and 2022, September 30, 2022 and was attributable to the cash proceeds from the exercise of stock options.
+Net cash used in financing activities was \$12.1 million \$8.3 million for the nine three months ended September 30, 2023 March 31, 2024 and was primarily attributable to repurchases of shares of our Class A common stock under our stock repurchase program.
+Net cash provided by financing activities was \$0.5 million \$0.2 million for the nine three months ended September 30, 2022 March 31, 2023 and was attributable to cash proceeds from the exercise of stock options.